National Institutes of Health

 - The primary NIH organization for research on Dislocations is the National Institute of Arthritis and Musculoskeletal and Skin Diseases

 Dislocations are joint injuries that force the ends of your bones out of position.
 The cause is often a fall or a blow, sometimes from playing a contact sport.
-You can dislocate your ankles, knees, shoulders, hips and elbows.
+You can dislocate your ankles, knees, shoulders, hips, elbows and jaw.
 You can also dislocate your finger and toe joints.
 Dislocated joints often are swollen, very painful and visibly out of place.
 You may not be able to move it.

 A dislocated joint is an emergency.
 If you have one, seek medical attention.
 Treatment depends on which joint you dislocate and the severity of the injury.
 It might include manipulations to reposition your bones, medicine, a splint or sling, and rehabilitation.
 When properly repositioned, a joint will usually function and move normally again in a few weeks.
 Once you dislocate a shoulder or kneecap, you are more likely to dislocate it again.
 Wearing protective gear during sports may help prevent dislocations.

 References and abstracts from MEDLINE/PubMed (National Library of Medicine)